PLATINUM2023

 Adults

 Our webinars offer cutting edge training, both as live events and archived recordings.
-In 2020 alone, nearly 23,000 individuals participated in live webinars or viewed the archived recordings.
 Webinar topics range from a stalking survivor’s firsthand account of navigating the legal system, to building a trauma-informed culture at law enforcement agencies.

-We now offer 120 webinars in our archives, which include access to the recording of the live event along with handouts and other supplementary materials (e.g., background articles, associated reports, policy templates, sample forms).
+We now offer over 250 webinars in our archives, which include access to the recording of the live event along with handouts and other supplementary materials (e.g., background articles, associated reports, policy templates, sample forms).

 Population(s) Served